SurajDonthi/A-Review-of-AI-Classics/README.md

 # Paper-Reviews
-My reviews on the several papers I've read
+My reviews on a few of the AI Classics I've read!